Students

 Any student can request a one-to-one careers guidance meeting with a professionally qualified careers guidance adviser - please speak to your pastoral team.

 You should prepare for your personal guidance meeting by making a list of your interests and any specific concerns or barriers you feel you may have.
 This will be a good starting point for your discussions and will help you set your targets and goals for your future career.
-Check out the Careers Appointment poster on this page.

 Good luck with your future career planning and we hope we can help you achieve your goals and provide you with the career management skills you need to enjoy and contribute to the world of work.